Video Post: The Big River Up North Sets the Standard

 img_0403

-With most hatches done for the season, I stayed focused on nymphing, hoping for a few rising fish in the evening.
+With most hatches done for the season, I focused on nymphing.
+I hoped for a few rising fish in the evening.
 As the afternoon sun burned away what was left of the morning gray, the trout got even more cautious.
 It took patience, but I found a few fish tucked behind rocks or hiding in the broken water.
 The Big River never gives anything away for free, but it offered just enough to keep me in the game.

 The Evening Rise

 The late-August sun started to dip behind the mountains, and finally, a few fish began to rise.
 There’s something about a dry fly take that makes the whole day worthwhile.
-Just one more fish to end the day on a high note, to make that long drive home feel a little shorter.
+Just one more fish will end the day on a high note.
+It will make that long drive home feel a little shorter.

 Why I Keep Coming Back